marten-seemann/base-drafts/draft-ietf-quic-tls.md

 ## HelloRetryRequest

-TLS's HelloRetryRequest feature ({{TLS13}; Section 4.1.4) can be used to correct a client's incorrect KeyShare extension as well as for a stateless round trip check.
+In TLS over TCP, the HelloRetryRequest feature ({{TLS13}; Section 4.1.4) can be used to correct a client's incorrect KeyShare extension as well as for a stateless round trip check.
 From the perspective of QUIC, this just looks like additional messages carried in the Initial encryption level.
-Although it is in principle possible to use this feature for address verification, QUIC implementations SHOULD instead use the RETRY feature ([TODO: REF]).
+Although it is in principle possible to use this feature for address verification in QUIC, QUIC implementations SHOULD instead use the RETRY feature ([TODO: REF]).

 ## TLS Errors